 I’m covertly bragging that I am capable of finding good relationships, that I am able to find and lock down quality women, that I am uniquely gifted in the art of building healthy, satisfying connections with women.
 How many otherwise successful pick-up artists are unable to do this?
-Quite a few!
+Quite a few.
 And yet I can.
 Brag brag brag.
 It doesn’t mean I’m wrong.
-But, as with any argument you hear from now on that slyly elevates the status of the speaker – you should be careful to accept or reject it on its merits, rather than based on how it reflects on your perceived status.
+But, as with any argument that slyly elevates the status of the speaker, you should be careful to accept or reject it on its merits, rather than based on how it reflects on your perceived status.

 Yesterday on Twitter, I got to sparring with Post Masculine author Mark Manson.
 Mark argues that writers from the dark side of the PUA blogosphere use the poor quality of American women as an excuse to avoid making necessary improvements to themselves.
 Is there truth to that charge?
 Sure.
 But it’s not valid to dismiss every criticism of American women, because a fraction of the men making the criticisms are motivated in part by the need to preserve their egos.

 In one of his final tweets of the day, Mark writes: “I honestly had little trouble getting hot girls in the US.
 Like I said, cultural complaints, not women complaints.”

 Can you spot the ad amog here?
 Here’s my translation of the above tweet: